 About $5 per 9-ounce bottle.
 The Born Free bottles are relatively new to the baby bottle market (like the Comotomos), but they are making quite a splash.
 Like most fuss-free bottles, these use a unique ActiveFlow venting system that reduces gas and colic.
 In our testing, the ActiveFlow venting did indeed work very well, though we did find it a bit aggravating to have yet another small plastic piece to clean, assemble, and probably misplace!
 Like basically all modern bottles, the silicone nipple shape feels relatively natural and does a nice job controlling flow.
 If you get a gift set, it also includes some handy accessories: bottle brushes, silicone sleeves, level-3 (fast) nipples, and often a cool little formula holder and dispenser.
 One unique feature of these bottles is that they hold a bit more milk than the typical 4 and 8-ounce bottles, leaving a bit of room at the top when you mix in formula, which makes the mixing process much easier and more effective.
 Overall, we consider these bottles great for formula-fed babies, given that the nipple and base are not very natural feeling (like the Comotomo or even Tomee Tippee).
 Overall great bottles and good enough to make it onto our annual list.
 Also reasonably priced if you purchase with the accessories.
 Note that we also tested out the newer model, the Born Free Breeze, but it didn't make the list due to a poor (and collapsing) nipple design.

 For toddlers, most parents transition away from a baby bottle to a sippy cup or straw cup.
 We recommend skipping the sippy cup entirely and going straight to the straw cup.
 The suction required to successfully use a straw cup is great for the development of lip, tongue, and cheek movement and control, and there is some research suggesting that this benefits speech production.
-Some great options for first sippy cups include the OXO Tot Transitions Straw Cup, and the Green Sprouts Straw Bottle.
+Some great options for first sippy cups and straw cups can be found in our best sippy cups review.